1. Scope and Definitions

 a) The buyer’s rights due to material defects are subject to the condition of proper inspection and complaint (inspection and complaint obligation according to § 377 HGB).

-h) For goods sold as downgraded material (e.g., so-called II-a material), the buyer's rights due to defects are excluded.
-This exclusion does not apply to claims arising from a warranty given by us (guarantee within the meaning of § 276 para.
+h) For goods sold as downgraded material (e.g., so-called II-a material), the buyer’s rights due to defects are excluded.
+The exclusion does not apply to claims arising from a warranty given by us (guarantee within the meaning of § 276 para.
 1 BGB) or guarantee (§ 443 BGB) or in cases of fraudulent concealment of the defect (§ 444 BGB).
 The exclusion also does not apply to claims for damages due to at least negligent injury to life, body, or health, claims based on other damages resulting from intentional or grossly negligent breach of duty, as well as claims under the Product Liability Act.

 10. Limitation of Liability